KR-Labs/krl-data-connectors/README.md

 ## API Key Management

-KRL Data Connectors implement secure, automated API credential resolution, supporting institutional and development environments.
-For comprehensive procedures, refer to [API_KEY_SETUP.md](./API_KEY_SETUP.md).
+KRL Data Connectors implement secure, automated credential resolution for institutional and development use.
+The credential management system ensures operational consistency and auditability.
+See [API_KEY_SETUP.md](./API_KEY_SETUP.md) for procedural details.

 ### Credential Resolution Order

-Credentials are resolved in the following order to ensure security and reproducibility:
+API credentials are resolved in the following order:
-1. **Environment Variables** (recommended for production deployments)
+1. **Environment Variables** (preferred for production)
-2. **Configuration file** at `~/.krl/apikeys` (recommended for development and testing)
+2. **Configuration file** at `~/.krl/apikeys` (recommended for development/testing)
-3. **Direct assignment in code** (not recommended for production)
+3. **Direct assignment in code** (permitted for testing only)

 #### Example: Environment Variables